libvips/libvips/_posts/2023-10-10-What's-new-in-8.15.md

 https://gitlab.freedesktop.org/gstreamer/orc)
 to dynamically generate optimised SIMD/vector code specifically for the target architecture.
-However, maintaining this code proved challenging, and it didn't generalize to other architectures (such as [WebAssembly]( /2020/09/01/libvips-for-webassembly.html#performance)).
+However, maintaining this code proved challenging, and it didn't generalize to architectures like [WebAssembly]( /2020/09/01/libvips-for-webassembly.html#performance).
-Additionally, it lacked support for newer instruction sets (like AVX2 and AVX-512), and the vector paths of liborc didn't match the precision of the C paths.
+Additionally, it lacked support for newer instruction sets like AVX2 and AVX-512, and the vector paths of liborc didn't match the precision of the C paths.

 In 8.15, we've optimised various operations by leveraging [Highway]( https://github.com/google/highway), a C++ library with carefully-chosen functions that map well to CPU instructions without extensive compiler transformations.
-Highway supports five architectures; allowing our application code to target various instruction sets, including those with 'scalable' vectors (size unknown at compile time).
+Highway supports five architectures, allowing our code to target various instruction sets, including those with 'scalable' vectors (size unknown at compile time).
 At runtime, dynamic dispatch selects the best available implementation based on the processor's capabilities,